victorhjelmberg/easy_openvpn/readme.md

 I'm only a single person working on this, so there may be security vulnerabilities that i'm not aware of.
 Please let me know if you find any, and don't use this project for anything critical.

 Functionality:
 - It's not possible to change IP_ADDRESS without removing and starting the container from scratch.
-This i plan to change in future versions.
+I plan to change this in future versions.
 - Please reffer to easy_openvpn/docs/docker-compose.md on how to run the image

 # TODO:
 - Change output when building the container to be more informing
 - Make it possible to use different IP_ADDRESSES on the same container
-- Vulnerability scan the server
+- Vulnerability scan.

 # Contribution
 - Contributions are welcome.